zhengshuai1001/JiKouCompany/README.md

 Without new experiences, something inside of us sleeps.
 The sleeper must awaken.

 You have power over your mind, not outside events.
 Realize this, and you will find strength.

+If you want something you've never had, you must be willing to do something you've never done.